 Using American Airlines AAdvantage miles to book award tickets

-- AA has a fixed award chart, meaning redemptions cost a fixed number of miles for different travel zones, depending on ticket type.
-This means that you will be charged the same amount of miles for a ticket from Seattle to Mexico as a flight from DFW to Mexico even though the DFW to Mexico flight is a much shorter distance.
+- AA has a zone-based award chart, meaning redemptions cost a fixed number of miles for different travel zones, depending on ticket type.
+This means that the amount of miles required is the same for a ticket from Seattle to Mexico as the amount of miles required for a flight from DFW to Mexico even though the DFW to Mexico flight is a much shorter distance.

 - AA offers two different types of award tickets for each class.
 These are called “sAAver” awards and “AAnytime” awards in economy, business, or first (on 3 cabin planes) class.
 The AAnytime awards are almost always available to book on any given route that is operated by American Airlines.
 As you will see below, it could cost a ridiculous amount of miles.

 In addition to American Airlines flights, AAdvantage miles can also be used to book the following on AA.com